What is a credit card annual fee and is it worth it?

 Do all credit cards have annual fees?

-No, not all credit cards charge an annual fee, including many Capital One cards.
+Not all credit cards, including many Capital One cards, charge an annual fee.
 View important rates and disclosures.
 You can check your credit card’s terms and conditions to understand what fees may apply to your account.

 Why do credit cards have annual fees?

 Issuers determine the annual fee for their credit cards.
-Annual fees might help fund benefits of an elevated rewards card.
-Or the fee could help mitigate lending risks.
+An annual fee might help fund a card’s rewards and benefits.
+Or the fee may help mitigate lending risks.

 Is it worth paying a credit card annual fee?